s3ql/s3ql/rst/man/mount.rst

 .. include:: ../include/about.rst

 The |command| command mounts the S3QL file system stored in *storage url* in the directory *mount point*.
-The storage url depends on the backend that is used.
+The format of the storage url depends on the backend that is used.
 The S3QL User's Guide should be consulted for a description of the available backends.